 The revenue impact will vary depending on the location of the initial casino licensee, the total capital investment, the consumer behavior of state residents and interstate travelers, the amount wagered at the casino, and the casino win rate, which determines GGR to which the 15 percent privilege tax is applied.
-Based on a review of gaming revenue generated at casino locations in Arkansas and Virginia, both of which legalized casino gaming in the last seven years, this bill may increase privilege tax revenue by approximately \$22,350,000 to \$39,300,000, in the first full year of casino gaming.
+Based on a review of gaming revenue generated at casino locations in

+Arkansas and Virginia, both of which legalized casino gaming in the last seven years, this bill may increase General Fund revenue by approximately \$21,680,000 to \$38,121,000, in the first full year of casino gaming which represents 97 percent of the total anticipated privilege tax revenue.
 Based on comparable casino locations and the time required to establish the commission, review and approve the initial licensee, and construct the casino, the permanent site of the initial licensee is unlikely to be operational prior to FY 2027-28.
 However, if the initial licensee is permitted to open a temporary location, privilege tax revenues may be generated as early as FY 2025-26 based on the experiences of similar states.
 The bill also states that the privilege tax will be applied to adjusted GGR, the definition of which is unclear.
 If the casino operator is permitted to adjust its GGR for other taxes or expenses, privilege tax revenue may be lower than estimated.